 Certain banks can get this done for you quickly without much trouble and are well known for their foreign policy, like Wells Fargo or Citibank.

 Let’s go through the common requirements you should follow to open your account as soon as possible.

-You will need to verify your identity, reliability, residency, and business.
-For businessmen, it is easier to set a bank account for your business if you have the required documents and approval.
-Please find below a list of all the requirements needed to open an account.
+It would help to verify your identity, reliability, residency, and business.
+For business people, it is easier to set up a bank account for your business if you have the required documents and approval.
+Below is a list of what is required to open a US account as a foreigner: